New York City On a Budget

 Within Manhattan, notable neighborhoods include Inwood, Harlem, Mornigside Heights, Upper East Side, Upper West Side, Midtown, Gramercy Park, Madison Square Park, Times Square, Chelsea, Union Square, East Village, Greenwich Village, the Meatpacking District, NoHo, SoHo, Chinatown, Little Italy, Lower East Side, and Lower Manhattan.

 ActivitiesNew York City is all about entertainment.
 The theaters are among the best in the world, so you must check out a show.
 Shopping is also excellent as are the concerts and street fairs.
-Parades are very common so don't be surprised if you stumble into a parade.
+Parades are very common so don't be surprised if you stumble into one.
 If you're interested in a walking or bus tour, they are also available almost everywhere.
 Ask at your hotel or at any of the booths that are near tourist attractions.

 Food and DiningThere are thousands of restaurants around New York that are for all styles, cuisines and budgets.
 The city is known for its diversity of ethnic cuisines so wander around and if you see a place that looks interesting, check it out.
 Of particular interest for visitors are the famous New York delis, street food, pizza, hot dogs and cheesecake.
+Or dine at one of NYC's many rooftop restaurants.
 Also make sure you grab a bite in Little Italy, and pick up some dim sum in Chinatown.
 New York pizza is also some of the best, so find a hole in the wall restaurant and pick up a slice, or read this amazing New York Pizza restaurant guide.
 For more information, see this guide to where to eat in New York City.

 TransportationIn general, NYC is laid out like a grid.
 Streets run east and west while avenues run north and south.
 It's relatively easy to find your way once you understand the system.
 Streets are numbered increasing to the north.
 Avenues are numbered east to west.